-The specific objectives of this study can be summarized into following points: \begin{itemize} \item \textbf{Data Acquisition:} To deploy a robotic platform to collect high-resolution RGB images of immature fruitlets within a commercial orchard environment for assembling a comprehensive dataset. \item \textbf{Deep Learning based Detection and Pose Estimation:} To train and assess the performance of the YOLO11 and YOLOv8 models under similar hyperparameter settings to detect and estimate the pose of immature green fruits.
-Implement the best-performing model to estimate the pose of fruitlets from RGB images. \item \textbf{RGB to RGB-D Mapping Using Vision Transformers:} To convert the RGB images into 3D point clouds to enhance the pose estimations provided by the best-performing deep learning model using Vision Transformers: Dense Prediction Transformer (DPT) and Depth Anything V2. \item \textbf{Field Level Validation}: To validate these depth estimations against field-level measurements taken in commercial orchards, comparing the major axis values of immature green apple fruits, collected with vernier caliper, to their respective point cloud data. \end{itemize}
+To address these challenges, this study focused on developing a machine vision system for 3D pose estimation of immature green fruits in commercial apple orchards, which will provide a foundation for the development of robotic fruit thinning technologies.
+The specific objectives are as follows \begin{itemize} \item \textbf{Data Acquisition:} Deploy a machine vision system on a robotic platform to collect high-resolution RGB images within a commercial orchard, creating a comprehensive dataset for model training and testing. \item \textbf{Deep Learning-based Detection and Pose Estimation:} Utilize the YOLO11 model to accurately detect and determine the position and orientation of immature green fruits, enhancing the precision with uniform hyperparameter settings across the models. \item \textbf{RGB to RGB-D Mapping Using Vision Transformers:} Convert RGB images into 3D point clouds using Vision Transformers, specifically the Dense Prediction Transformer (DPT) and Depth Anything V2, to improve pose estimations. \item \textbf{Field Level Validation}: Validate these estimations against field-level measurements of the major axis values of immature green apple fruits, ensuring the accuracy and reliability of the vision system for practical applications. \end{itemize}